pivotal/docs-tap/cartographer-conventions/troubleshooting.hbs.md

 ### Solution

-1. Check the `convention server` logs to identify the cause of the error:
+1. Inspect the `convention server` logs to identify the cause of the error:

-   1. Use the following command to retrieve the `convention server` logs:
+   1. To retrieve the `convention server` logs:

       ```console
       kubectl -n convention-template logs deployment/webhook